Skip to main content

 PET Scan

-Positron Emission Tomography (PET/CT) is a diagnostic examination where a radioactive substance is administered to the patient.
-This substance localizes to different areas of the body depending on changes in tissue metabolism and is detected by the PET/CT scanner.
+PET stands for Positron Emission Tomography and is a diagnostic examination that integrates computed tomography (CT) and a radioactive tracer that is administered to the patient.
+This traces localizes to different areas of the body depending on changes in tissue metabolism and is detected by the PET/CT scanner.
 The PET/CT scan allows doctors to evaluate a variety of diseases anywhere in the body, including the heart and brain.

 What conditions does a PET scan help diagnose?